kin-labs/kinetic-dart-sdk/README.md

-## Kinetic Dart
+# Kinetic Dart SDK

-Kinetic dart is the [dart](https://dart.dev/) client based on the Kinetic [standard](https://github.com/kin-labs/kinetic/discussions/317)
+Kinetic Dart SDK is the official [dart](https://dart.dev/) SDK for [Kinetic](https://github.com/kin-labs/kinetic) based on the [Kinetic SDK Standard](https://github.com/kin-labs/kinetic/discussions/317).

-This client allows developers to rapidly integrate and communicate with the Kin ecosystem (and the underlying Solana network).
+This SDK allows developers to rapidly integrate Kin and other SPL tokens in their app.

+## Usage

+In order to use this SDK, please head over to the [Kinetic Dart SDK](https://kinetic.kin.org/docs/sdk/dart) documentation.

+## Version

+This SDK is built to work with `@kinetic/api@v1.0.0-rc.1`.
+Using it with other versions may lead to issues.

-## Installation
+## Contributing

+If you want to contribute to this SDK, please follow the steps below to get it running locally:

 #### 1. Install the Flutter SDK on your local machine by visiting the link below:
 [Install Flutter](https://docs.flutter.dev/get-started/install)